 Installation Guide#

 This page provides instructions to install and run the FAMP pipeline.
-You can either build the required Docker containers yourself using the provided Dockerfiles, or install FAMP directly using pip in a local Python environment (Linux only).
+You can either build the required Docker containers yourself using the provided Dockerfiles, or install FAMP directly using pip in a local Python environment.

 FAMP includes Dockerfiles to build containerized environments for modeling, simulation, and data analysis.
-These Dockerfiles allow reproducible and portable setups across systems, including GPU support for MD simulations.
+These Dockerfiles allow reproducible and portable setups across systems, including containers with and without GPU support for MD simulations.

 Note

 We do not publish pre-built Docker images.
-You must build all containers locally from the provided Dockerfiles.
+You must build all containers locally from the provided Dockerfiles due to licensing.

 Install Docker Desktop (if not yet installed)